Frequently Asked Questions

 While I can’t tell you if you should invest in land, I can tell you why I do:

-Land as an investment has additional aspects to it that you cannot get with stocks, CDs or mutual funds: 1) you can enjoy the land with your family and friends and secondly, you can re-model your investment to create greater value – basically, with land you have OPTIONS that are not available in other investments.
+Land as an investment has additional aspects to it that you cannot get with stocks, CDs or mutual funds: first, you can enjoy the land with your family and friends and secondly, you can re-model your investment to create greater value.
+Basically, with land you have OPTIONS that are not available in other investments.

 While owning stocks and mutual funds is very enjoyable when increasing in value (or at least holding your money together) my kids have never said “Hey Dad, can we play with your Dell Computer stock certificates?”
 They have asked to go fishing, build a campfire for smores, shoot BB guns or camp out on that investment.
 Our friends want to go canoeing, watch deer, cook out or hunt dove on that investment.

-If you are not happy with your returns on a stock or mutual fund, you also have two options: 1) get over it, 2) sell it.
-Owning land, you can build a weekend or retirement home or cabin, improve it, divide it and sell part, hunt on it, lease it or farm it – you can remodel your investment.
+If you are not happy with your returns on a stock or mutual fund, you really have two options: 1) get over it and hold, or 2) sell it.
+Owning land, you can build a weekend or retirement home or cabin, improve it, divide it and sell part, hunt on it, lease it, or farm it – you can remodel your investment.
 Our government has been spending a lot of money recently; commodities, gold and land have always been the assets to own in inflationary periods.